FC Dynamo Kyiv

 In 1954, the club celebrated its first national title, winning the Soviet Cup.
 It was in the sixties though that Dynamo took the Soviet Union by storm.
 Their first ever Championship title in 1961, under the management of Vyacheslav Solovyov, proved to be a warning shot.
 Five years later, under the famous coach Victor Maslow, they announced themselves as USSR's new mega-power, winning the first of three consecutive Championship titles.
 The team was not known for a crowd-pleasing style, however, instead being noted for destructive tactics and physical fitness as a product of Maslow's zonal marking.

-In the next two and a half decades, until Soviet Union's dissolution, Dynamo amazingly won half the titles, surpassing their biggest rival in Soviet times, Spartak Moscow, and having enjoyed along the way some major successes at international level, winning UEFA's Cup Winners' Cup twice, in 1975 and 1986, UEFA's Super Cup in 1975, and also reaching the semifinals of the then-called European Cup, the predecessor of today's UEFA Champions League.
+In the next two and a half decades, until Soviet Union's dissolution, Dynamo amazingly won half the titles, surpassing their biggest rival in Soviet times, Spartak Moscow, and having enjoyed along the way some major successes at international level, winning UEFA's Cup Winners' Cup twice, in 1975 and 1986, UEFA's Super Cup in 1975, and also reaching the semifinals of the then-called European Cup, the predecessor of today's UEFA Champions League (they also reached the semifinals in Champions League season 1998/99).

 A huge part of their success can be attributed to Dynamo's two most emblematic figures, legendary Oleh Blokhin, the club's all-time leading goalscorer, and the late Valeriy Lobanovskyi, who, after playing for Dynamo for seven years in the late fifties/early sixties, returned as a head coach in the seventies, and spent a total of 20 years at the helm, during three exceptionally successful stints.
+Lobanovskyi has been given credit as the inventor of the pressing game in football's history of tactics.
 His sudden death in 2002 was followed by the club's home ground being renamed after him.

 By Dimitris Basias